 Tomorrow, I go back to work.
 I've been home since mid-March, but was furloughed as of April 1.
 So before my life gets back to normal (or as near normal as we can be these says), it is time for reflection, which is what got me to this discussion topic: What have I learned about … Continue reading #LetsDiscuss2020 – Finishing my Furlough – #DiscussionSunday #9.

-AKA “Down The TBR Hole #1: Conquer your TBR” My fellow blogger Bookish Rita turned me on to this, which was originally Lia @ Lost in a Story’s idea.
-The rules are very simple: Sort your Goodreads to-be-read shelf from oldest to new; Pick the first 5 or 10 (or whatever number you choose, depending … Continue reading TCL’s Trash or Treasure Tuesday #1!
+AKA “Down The TBR Hole #2: Conquer your TBR” It has been a very long time since I did this list.
+According to my first one, my fellow blogger Bookish Rita turned me on to this, which was originally Lia @ Lost in a Story’s idea.
+I've noticed many other bloggers doing these, and with … Continue reading TCL’s Trash or Treasure Tuesday #2!

 While on furlough from work, I realized that through WordPress alone, I subscribe to over 900 blogs, and over 100 more through email and RSS feeds.
 That means I get easily 150 emails a day.
 Now, I don’t have any problem with that, but there is something I wish more bloggers would do, and that … Continue reading #LetsDiscuss2020 – Tease Me to Please Me! – #DiscussionSunday #8.

 My fellow blogger Katie @ Never Not Reading recently wrote a post on levels of genre snobbery where she listed and described four levels from the least to the worst of them, in her opinion.
 They were: Level one: Non-Snob Level two: Romance-Hater Level three: The Ageist Level four: The True-Snob The post is worth … Continue reading #LetsDiscuss2020 – Are You a Genre Snob? – TCL’s #DiscussionSunday #7.